-and there was a lot of grilla [political gossip] about the election and how heavily contested it was.
-I turned to Mariasun,29 my then wife, and said, "Baby, are we in Florida?"
-I think that kind of lightened the moment.
+In the wake of the 2006 presidential elections, I met with a lot of individuals on all sides of the political process.
+At my July 4th party that year, after the elections, we had representatives from both the Andrés Manuel and the Felipe Calderón camps, and there was a lot of grilla about the election and how heavily contested it was.
+I turned to Mariasun, my then wife, and said, "Baby, are we in Florida?"
+I think kind of lightened the moment.
 But there was a sense that there was a democratic process that the country could be proud of and an electoral commission that was going to do its job.
 In the wake of that election, I did visit with Andrés Manuel and then candidate Felipe Calderón.
 Once, maybe twice.
 And one afternoon, I snuck away and walked down Reforma, where I found the protest.
 While they were disruptive to traffic, I found a lot of people just out there expressing what they felt were legitimate grievances, and I thought it was actually quite healthy.